lop-Louis/northbook/docs/monthly-release.md

 status: live
 last_reviewed: '2025-11-04'
 audience: Maintainers planning and shipping the monthly docs release
-tone: Plainspoken, candid, energetic
+tone: 'Plainspoken, candid, energetic'
 narrative_goal: Explain how the monthly tagging cadence keeps the site current
-primary_action: Follow the prep checklist and tag the monthly release
+primary_action: Use the prep checklist here to tag each monthly release.
 ---

 # Monthly Release Rhythm

+<a href="#goals" data-primary-action>Use the prep checklist here to tag each monthly release.</a>

 A lightweight cadence for publishing improvements and tracking impact.

-> **Primary action:** Follow the prep checklist and tag the monthly release.

 ## Goals